pymupdf/PyMuPDF/docs/faq.rst

 The image of a document page is represented by a :ref:`Pixmap`, and the simplest way to create a pixmap is via method :meth:`Page.get_pixmap`.

-This method has many options for influencing the result.
+This method has many options to influence the result.
 The most important among them is the :ref:`Matrix`, which lets you :index:`zoom`, rotate, distort or mirror the outcome.

 :meth:`Page.get_pixmap` by default will use the :ref:`Identity` matrix, which does nothing.